-Fourth Tuesday in November (November 27, 2018)
+Fourth Tuesday in November (November 24, 2020)

-Candidates May File Declarations of Candidacy No Earlier Than December 1, 2018 and No Later than January 2, 2019 -
+Candidates May File Declarations of Candidacy No Later than January 5, 2021 -

 The deadline for declaring candidacy is 5:00 p.m. on the first Tuesday in January.
-In 2019, the filing deadline is Wednesday, January 2 because the first Tuesday is January 1, a holiday.

 In order to be eligible to appear on the official ballot at the Spring Election, a candidate needs to file a declaration of candidacy and a campaign finance registration statement with the filing office identified in the district's Notice of Election by no later than this deadline.
 In some school districts, nomination papers with a sufficient number of signatures must also be filed in order to qualify for the ballot.
+Nomination papers may not be filed prior to December 1, 2020.